 Henk Rossouw is from Cape Town, South Africa.
 His book-length poem Xamissa, published by Fordham University Press in 2018, won the Poets Out Loud Editor's Prize.
-An assistant professor, Henk teaches creative writing (poetry) and literature at the University of Louisiana at Lafayette.
+An assistant professor, Henk teaches creative writing (poetry) and literature in the English Dept. at the University of Louisiana at Lafayette.
 Here is an interview with him as a new faculty member.

 He was one of the winners of the 2009 Poetry Society of America / Bright Lights Big Verse contest, which included a reading on Times Square.
 It's on Youtube.

 Older poems are in The Massachusetts Review and Transom.
 Fiction can be found in Tin House, non-fiction in The Threepenny Review, and an interview with the late Nadine Gordimer in The Virginia Quarterly Review.

 Before joining the faculty at ULL, Henk was a visiting assistant professor in The Honors College at the University of Houston, where he won a teaching award for his lecture on Irish poetry.
 He has an MFA from the University of Massachusetts Amherst.
 In 2017, he earned his PhD in Creative Writing and Literature from the University of Houston, where he served as a poetry editor for Gulf Coast literary journal.

 Email Henk Rossouw: hrossouw at gmail dot com.

 “[T]he space between texts and episodes in Xamissa is especially powerful.
 It is in these bright apertures, the liminal spaces within the text, that the laws of grammar, syntax and narrative no longer hold.
 In these brief pauses, the rules of the text, and the rules governing its language and narrative, can be entirely reconfigured … Rossouw’s archival poetics reads as both homage and destruction, a lyric appreciation of the work silence can do (and undo).”